 D. Incorporate all records of the Committee and revise and publish, as appropriate, the official KOS Checklist of Birds of Kansas.

 E. Provide a means by which sight records can gain acceptance as valuable scientific data.

 F. Establish standards of observation and reporting for improving the quality and quantity of our knowledge of Kansas birds.

 G. Maintain a list of species requiring documentation and KBRC review.

 A. Number and Definitions.
-The Committee shall consist of seven regular voting members (one of whom is the "Chairperson" and another, the "Secretary") and up to two alternate members, and a secretary, who may also, if elected, be a regular voting member or an alternate member.
+The Committee shall consist of seven regular voting members (one of whom is the "Chairperson", up to two alternate members, and a secretary, who may also, if elected, be a regular voting member or an alternate member.